nolanlawson/dotjs-2016/readme.md

 * Offline
 * Push notifications
 * Background sync
-* Multithreading

 ???

 Well, there are lots of reasons, but here are a handful.
-Offline support, push notifications, background sync, multithreading.
+Offline support, push notifications, background sync.
 Incidentally these are all things that Service Worker brings.

 ---